Everything you need to know about Clacton’s 150th Anniversary Flights

-FLIGHT fanatics are set to descend on Clacton next week for the town's 150th Anniversary Flights.
+FLIGHT fanatics are set to descend on Clacton today and tomorrow for the town's 150th Anniversary Flights.

 The usual Clacton Airshow, which attracts more than 100,000 people each year, will not be going ahead for the second year running after the threat of Covid-19 restrictions hit preparations.